UBC-DSCI/introduction-to-datascience-python/source/reading.md

 careful, but you should try to prevent issues from happening in the first place by being extra careful with how you write and run your code.
 You should also keep in mind that when a website owner grants you API access, they also usually specify a limit (or *quota*) of how much data you can ask for.
 Be careful not to overrun your quota!
-In this example, [the NASA website](https://api.nasa.gov/) specifies what limits we should abide by when using the API, as shown in {numref}`fig:NASA-API-limits`.
+So *before* we try to use the API, we will first visit [the NASA website](https://api.nasa.gov/) to see what limits we should abide by when using the API.
+These limits are outlined in in {numref}`fig:NASA-API-limits`.

 ```{figure} img/reading/NASA-API-limits.png
 :name: fig:NASA-API-limits